 Shop smarter with our ATK Reviews team's expert guides and recommendations.

 As long as the parchment itself isn’t too messy, you can use it for at least another round in the oven.
 Avoid reusing parchment that has gotten overly greasy, messy, or wet with anything that might burn on a second trip through the heat—that won’t improve the flavor of your food.

 Test cooks at Cook's Country put this to the test, and found that they could make at least five batches of cookies on a single sheet of parchment with no sticking (they used a cooled baking sheet every time, though).

 The Best Parchment PaperParchment paper's primary function is to keep food from sticking to baking sheets (although it's handy for lots of other kitchen tasks, too).
-Happily, all the papers we tested produced cakes, cookies, and pizzas that were evenly baked and that released cleanly.
 Find out which brand won our testing.